yarnpkg/berry/packages/gatsby/content/advanced/sherlock.md

 ### Can I develop my reproduction offline?

-It's a bit annoying to build a reproduction directly on the repository tracker as you'll get flooded with the email notifications from the bot.
-Until we improve this part of the workflow, you can use this tip to easily build a reproduction offline and only share it once it's ready:
+If you can't use the Playground, you can build a reproduction offline and only share it once it's ready:

 1. Clone our [repository](https://github.com/yarnpkg/berry)
 2. Go into it, and write your issue in a markdown file (as if you were on GitHub)